Sm0k367/smoke-stream-visuals/README.md

-🌐 Public API for song sharing, collaboration, and remixing 🚩 Leaderboards for most “visualized” and remixed tracks 👁️‍🗨️ Event mode—host an open mic with live visuals and crowd voting Made for DJ Smoke Stream, by SmokeStream AI
+🌐 Public API for song sharing, collaboration, and remixing 🚩 Leaderboards for most “visualized” and remixed tracks 👁️‍🗨️ Event mode—host an open mic with live visuals and crowd voting Made for DJ Smoke Stream, by Epic Tech AI
 If you copy our style, at least bring better visuals.

 <div align="center"> <img src="https://media.giphy.com/media/l41lI4bYmcsPJX9Go/giphy.gif" width="180" /><br> <i>Your playlist.
 Your visuals.
 Your rules.</i> </div> ```